 Now, β-carotene (pronounced beta-carotene) is a carotenoid with a very particular function. β-carotene is a precursor of vitamin A, which means that the human body takes raw β-carotene, does some magic chanting, and turns it into vitamin A.

-Magnesium, potassium, and all other “-assiums” are not everything seaweeds like to hoard.
-Besides minerals, seaweeds also have their grubby fronds all over vitamins.
+Magnesium, potassium, and a playful handful of many other “-assiums” are not everything seaweeds seem to like to hoard.
+Besides minerals, seaweeds also have their grubby fronds all over vitamins, it seems.

 Vitamins are organic compounds named after the alphabet that are essential for normal body growth and nutrition.
 They are divided into two types, depending on whether they dissolve in fat or water.
 Seaweeds are so awesome they contain both of those types.

-As an example, vitamin A is necessary for healthy skin, membranes, immune system, good eyesight, and more.
+And vitamins are reportedly necessary in human bodily processes in diverse ways.
+Vitamin A, for instance, is known to be necessary for healthy skin, membranes, immune system, good eyesight, and more.
 Vitamin C also strengthens the immune defense system, activates the absorption of iron, and the list goes on.

 Interested in knowing more?
-We expand considerably more on the diverse vitamins (A, β-carotene, C, all of the B guys too) and their direct and indirect relations to seaweed in this power article on seaweed and vitamin.
+We expand considerably more on the diverse vitamins (A, β-carotene, C, all of the B guys too) in this power article on seaweeds and vitamins.

 Carotenoids are powerful antioxidants.
 They fight (spoiler alert!) oxidants, which tend to go around like a pinball damaging tissue.